-- Enable the external FN key: In HP User Tools, click OmniBook External Devices on the Settings tab, then mark the Enable External FN Key option. - Substitute the keystrokes CTRL+ALT for FN.
+- Enable the external FN key: In OmniBook Tools, mark the Enable External FN Key option on the Input Devices tab. - Substitute the keystrokes CTRL+ALT for FN.

 Learning About Windows

 To learn about Windows

 This OmniBook User's Guide does not discuss the Windows operating system.
 Rather, it introduces the OmniBook and shows you how to operate it.
 For information about Windows, see the following sources: